dummybob/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 ## Tools needed

 You will need the following tools.
-The examples given use TeamCity and VSTS/TFS.
-As you will see later, the core concepts and UI for all the CI tools are very similar.
+The examples given use TeamCity and VSTS/TFS, but even if you’re using a different tool, the core concepts and UI for all the CI tools are very similar.

 - Octopus Deploy:
     - [Free license for Octopus Cloud or Octopus Server](https://octopus.com/free)